notfirefox/notfirefox.github.io/docs/linux.md

 # Linux

 Configuration for Linux-based systems.
-To ensure some level of uniformity, an Ubuntu-based system will be assumed at some places.
+To ensure some level of uniformity, an Ubuntu-based system will be assumed throughout this document.

 ## Configuration